Home Up

 V = vapor

-Number group = anode dissipation (actual dissipation is much higher than number is some tubes, so check the books)
+Number group = anode dissipation (actual dissipation can be higher than the tube-type number, so check the books)

 Last letter = Base or connection type